southsidedean/using-kubectl-generate-yaml-manifests/README.md

 my-nginx-deployment-9cbcd46b4-7nmn8   1/1     Running   0          20h   192.168.126.204   worker-node-01     <none>           <none>            app=my-nginx-deployment,pod-template-hash=9cbcd46b4
 my-nginx-deployment-9cbcd46b4-xt89j   1/1     Running   0          20h   192.168.126.203   worker-node-01     <none>           <none>            app=my-nginx-deployment,pod-template-hash=9cbcd46b4
 ```

+You can see that all the Pods have the `app=my-nginx-deployment` label applied, by the Deployment.

 Test using `curl`, replace with any of your three pods; IP addresses:
 ```bash